OpenTwinCities/opentwincities.github.com/_posts/2015-02-22-geocode-projects.md

 To address this issue, the Hennepin Mobility App team decided to build a crowd-sourced dataset of their own, and a mobile app to enable Twin Cities residents to use and contribute to this dataset.
-Their goal is to create a dataset that can suplement existing datasets, so that applications (including their own app) can pull accessibility data from their dataset and mash it up with the information in existing datasets.
+Their goal is to create a dataset that can supplement existing datasets, so that applications (including their own app) can pull accessibility data from their dataset and mash it up with the information in existing datasets.
 As the team said, this accessibility dataset could cover any location.
 And by making it crowd-sourced, the Hennepin